getodk/aggregate/docs/vm-generation.md

 ## Root password

-- The default password for the `root` user is `aggregate`

-- You will be asked to change the password for the `root` user after the first login.
+- The default password for the `root` user is `aggregate`.
+You will be asked to change the password for the `root` user after the first login.

 ## Network configuration